dragongoose/CollatzConjectureGrapher/readme.md

 # CollatzConjectureGrapher

 This is my first C++ project.
-Input a number of how far you want it to go, and it will graph every Collatz Conjecture up to that number.
+Input a number of how far you want it to go, and it will graph every Collatz Conjecture up to that number using [matplotlibcpp](https://github.com/lava/matplotlib-cpp).

 ## Installation